n8n-io/n8n-docs/docs/source-control/understand.md

 A common pattern when using Git is to install Git on your own computer, and use a Git provider such as GitHub to work with Git in the cloud.
 In effect, you have a Git repository (project) on GitHub, and work with copies of it on your local machine.

-n8n uses this pattern for version control and environments: you'll work with your workflows on your n8n instance, but send them to your Git provider to store them, and copy them between environments.
+n8n uses this pattern for source control: you'll work with your workflows on your n8n instance, but send them to your Git provider to store them.

-n8n uses a two [TODO: or three?] key Git processes:
+n8n uses three key Git processes:

 * **Push**: send work from your instance to Git.
 This saves a copy of your workflows, tags, and variables, to Git.
 You can choose which of these you want to save.
 * **Pull**: get the workflows, tags, and variables from Git and load it into n8n.
 	!!! warning "Pulling overwrites your work"
 		If you have made changes to a workflow in n8n, you must push the changes to Git before pulling.
 When you pull, it overwrites any changes you've made if they aren't stored in Git.
 * **Commit**: a commit in n8n is a single occurrence of pushing work to Git.
-[TODO: hopefully we can remove commit language but add this to above list if needed]